alexwailan/Bushwalk/README.md

 # Bushwalk

 ## Introduction
 Sometimes you have variant calls as vcf files.
-Bushwalk takes the vcf files and prepares the data of each sample for input into the snippy-core module of Snippy.
+Bushwalk takes the vcf files and prepares the data of each sample for input into the snippy-core module of Snippy with the intended use to creat a multisequence alignment.
 We're going on a bushwalk!

 ## Dependencies
 ------